happysmilecode/kotlin_gps_tracker/docs/SetupAlien.md

 io.arrow-kt:arrow-core-jvm:1.2.0-RC
 ```
 # 1. Build the Jar and Import File
+If you are more convenient using `jar` or `aar` file, follow this step:
-To build the .aar (android app library) file, you can simply run the `build-library.sh` script in the root project.
+To build the `.aar` (android app library) file, you can simply run the `build-library.sh` script in the root project.
 The AAR file will be created in `/build/library/` folder for both debug and release.
 Import the file to your project, then you can start the setup.

 # 2. Get Instance